-- 1. The decision of the Board of Examiners that a student has fulfilled all (exam) requirements of the IEMA exam means that the student has given evidence of having obtained the general qualities as set out in the aims listed in Article 3.1 of the IEMA-EER and the specific qualities as specified by the descriptions of the specific courses, examinations and skills trainings. - 2.
+- The decision of the Board of Examiners that a student has fulfilled all the requirements of the IEMA exam means that the student has demonstrated obtaining the general qualities outlined in the aims listed in Article 3.1 of this IEMA-EER, as well as the specific qualities as specified in the descriptions of the specific courses, examinations and skills trainings. - 2.
 The Board of Examiners determines if the student fulfilled the exam requirements of the study programme as set out in paragraph 1 of this Article and the date thereof, taking Article 11.2 of this IEMA-EER into account. - 3.
 Prior to determining if the student fulfilled the exam requirements of the study programme as set out in paragraph 1 of this Article, the Board of Examiners may conduct their own investigation of the student's knowledge regarding one or more components or aspects of the programme.